 #1: Comparisons to “Previous Apocalypses”

-There are several differences between our current predicament and previous ends-of-worlds:
+However, there are several differences between our current predicament and previous ends-of-worlds:

 #2: Confusing various meanings of “the world”